Engines#

 PaddleOCREngine(config: Dict[str, Any] | None = None)

-OCR engine using PaddleOCR library.
+OCR engine using PaddleOCR library (v3.x).

 Attributes: